-We devote the remainder of this section to investigate the extent to which these productivity gains accrued to workers performing different workplace tasks.
+We devote the remainder of this section to investigating the extent to which the productivity gains we found accrued to workers performing different workplace tasks.
 To this end, we estimate the effect of the policy on workers within the four broad occupation groups defined in Acemoglu and Autor (2011): (1) managerial, professional and technical occupations; (2) sales, clerical and administrative support; (3) production, craft, repair and operative occupations; and (4) service occupations.
-As these authors argue, that these categories are broadly representative of different sets of production tasks, namely (1) non-routine cognitive tasks; (2) routine cognitive tasks; (3) routine manual tasks; and (4) non-routine manual tasks, respectively.
-As noted in the introduction, several studies support the idea that this classification of occupations reflects important dimensions of computerworker interaction.
+As these authors argue, the categories are broadly representative of different sets of production tasks, namely (1) non-routine, cognitive tasks; (2) routine, cognitive tasks; (3) routine manual tasks; and (4) non-routine manual tasks, respectively.
+As noted in Section 1, several studies support the idea that this classification of occupations reflects important dimensions of computer-worker interaction.

-Our estimates suggest that the overall gains in both hours worked and wages, as reflected in the estimates in Table 3, were by no means evenly shared across groups of workers performing fundamentally different tasks.
-In particular, Figures 7 and 8 as well as Table 4 indicate that the largest impact of the tax incentive was on cognitive workers, with little evidence of an impact on manual workers.
-The latter finding appears plausible, given that manual work (such as child care or manual construction work) is not likely to be strongly complementary to nor substitutable with ICT and will therefore only be indirectly affected by ICT investments, presumably in the long run (e.g., Autor and Dorn, 2013).
-Taken together, and if we assume that the relative supply of task types over this period was fixed, these results then imply a significant outward shift of the demand for non-routine, cognitive tasks.
+Our estimates indicate that the overall gains in both hours worked and wages (Figure 6), were by no means evenly shared across groups of workers performing fundamentally different tasks.
+In particular, Figures 8 and 9 along with Table 4 indicate that the largest impact of the tax incentive was on cognitive workers, with little evidence of an impact on manual workers.
+The latter finding seems plausible, given that manual work is not likely to be strongly complementary to, nor substitutable with, ICT.
+Taken together, and if we assume that the relative supply of task types over this period was fixed, these results imply a significant outward shift in the demand for non-routine, cognitive tasks and a simultaneous, but less pronounced, inward shift in the demand for routine, cognitive tasks.
+In the context of the conceptual framework outlined in Section 3, the observed wage impacts once again imply either that firms face an inelastic labor supply, and possibly segmented labor markets, or else that there are changes in the composition of workers within task groups that are unobservable to us; for instance, shifts toward occupations that are more (for the non-routine, cognitive group) or less (for the routine, cognitive group) complementary with ICT.32